zmargv/msm_golden_seven/README.md

  - description (text)
  - image_url (string)

-You will ultimately build something similar to [this movie database](https://resource-practice.herokuapp.com/), but **without any styling, and with only three tables**.
+You will ultimately build something similar to [Photogram Golden Seven](http://photogram-golden-7.herokuapp.com/), but with different tables/columns.

-Use the detailed instructions in the Photogram Golden Seven repository as a guide.
+Use the detailed instructions in the README of the `photogram_golden_seven` repository as a guide.

 ## Setup

  - First **fork**, and *then* clone.
- - Create the three models and databases table using `rails generate model ...` using the [Crud with Ruby Cheatsheet](https://gist.github.com/raghubetina/bb6336ead63080be2ff4).
+ - Create the three models and databases table using `rails generate model ...` using the [Crud with Ruby Cheatsheet](guides.firstdraft.com/crud-with-ruby.html).
 For example,

         rails g model director name:string bio:text dob:string image_url:string